 - Learning a new skill like baking

 - Engaging in interactive online cognitive games aimed towards improving memory, processing speed, attention, visuospatial functioning, verbal fluency, etc.

 - Enrolling in an educational course

 It is always good to consider those activities which combine physical, social, and cognitive components as these together help slow down the aging process significantly.
-For example, joining a dance or aerobics class offers the benefits of social networking, physical activity as well as boosts our memory, problem-solving, and planning abilities.
+For example, joining a dance or aerobics class offers the benefits of social networking, and physical activity as well as boosts our memory, problem-solving, and planning abilities.

 - Making personalized photo albums or scrapbooks of memories